scbedd/oav-traffic-converter/README.md

 * Tested agaist python `table` recordings.
 Completed without issue.
 * Tested against all `azure.storage.blobs` SessionRecordings, ran into a `too many open files` error, but was quite effective otherwise.

+`Too many open files` is caused by the fact that we're just opening all the threads at once.
+Doable, but I gotta add some sort of batching.